rlavid/ravkav/README.md

 ## Creating and debugging functions using `%nuclio` magic command

-Using `%nuclio` magic commands with some comment notations (e.g. `# nuclio: ignore`) help you provide non-intrusive hints as to how you want to convert the notebook into a full function spec.
+Using the `%nuclio` magic commands with some comment notations (e.g. `# nuclio: ignore`) help you provide non-intrusive hints as to how you want to convert the notebook into a full function spec.
 Cells which you do not plan to include in the final function (e.g., prints, plots, debug code, etc.) are prefixed with `# nuclio: ignore`
 If you want specific settings, such as for environment variables and package installations, to automatically appear in the fucntion spec,  use the `env` or `cmd` commands and only those will be copied into the function spec.